coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

-**Divine Hand (Su):** As a free action, the emissary gains a +20 sacred (or profane if appropriate) bonus on his next melee or ranged attack roll, as long as the attack is made with the deity's favored weapon.
+**Divine Hand (Su):** As a free action, the emissary gains a +20 sacred (or profane if appropriate) bonus on his next melee or ranged attack roll, as long as the attack is made with the deity’s favored weapon.
 The emissary can use divine hand once per day at 9th level, plus one additional time per day every ten levels thereafter.